-Students with identified learning disabilities are taught skills and compensatory strategies for successful completion of educational goals.
+Students with identified learning disabilities are taught study skills and compensatory strategies for successful completion of educational goals.
 This course will help students with identified learning disabilities to develop strategies to cope with the demands of the classroom environment.
-Such strategies include time management, note taking, listening and reading comprehension skills, and how to conduct academic research.
+Such strategies include time management, goal setting, note taking, listening and reading comprehension skills, and how to conduct academic research.

-44 Adaptive Computer Operations (1) NDA
+044 Adaptive Computer Operations (1) NDA

-This course is offered on a Pass/No Pass basis
+This course is offered on a Pass/No Pass basis only.

 Permission of Instructor and registration through Services for Students with Disabilities Office.
-Lecture, 2 hours.
+Laboratory.
+2 hours.